-How to Install SonarQube 9 on windows with tips for troubleshooting
+How to Install SonarQube on windows

 SonarQube can be used as a stand alone code analysis and quality management tool.
 It can also be integrated with the commonly used DevOps orchestration tools like Jenkins, GitHub etc.